John Beresford, 5th Baron Decies: Personal life

 Lady Decies died on 3 February 1931, and following her death he married Elizabeth Wharton Drexel, the daughter of Joseph William Drexel, on 25 May 1936.
-Elizabeth had previously been married to Harry Lehr.
+Elizabeth had previously been married to Harry Lehr and John Vinton Dahlgren.
 Lord Decies filed suit for divorce in 1942, which Lady Decies contested.

 Asked how to say his name, Lord Decies told The Literary Digest: "With ci as in conscience it is dee-shees, and Beresford is berysford."

 Lord Decies died on 31 January 1944 at his Ascot home.
 Lady Decies died at the Hotel Shelton in London on 13 June 1944.